TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-front/documentation/docker.md

 # Docker

-The project uses Docker in the staging environment and also finally in the production.
+The project uses Docker in the staging environment and also in the production.

 ## Phases of Docker setup

-The project has a Docker Hub account, which has images for both frontend and backend.
+The project has a Dockerhub account, which has images for both frontend and backend.
 These images were created using seperate Dockerfiles for both frontend and [backend](https://github.com/TKT-ohjaajarekisteri/TKT-ohjaajarekisteri-back/blob/login/Dockerfile) that can be found in the root folders.

+Most of the command will require sudo.

 ### Transfering the images to Docker Hub